-Artistic Director and Founder, Giuseppe Marinetti “conceptual politician” and CEO of the fictional Skinny Vintage Investment Corporation curates and manages each project and delivers work in partnership with creative producers Fruit for the Apocalypse.
+Artistic Director and Founder, Giuseppe Marinetti “conceptual politician” and CEO of the fictional Skinny Vintage Investment Corporation curates and manages each project and delivers work in partnership with creative producers O’Neill Ross AKA Fruit for the Apocalypse.
 Artworks are realised online as well as in a physical space, using dedicated project websites to archive each new work, as well as adding a significant measure of digital engagement to our practice.

 In 2014-15, we created Revolution #10 – a public art participatory project about the importance of democracy, with the creation of A People’s Manifesto in response to the UK General Election in May 2015.
 We presented the work at the House of Commons in March 2015, hosted by Caroline Lucas MP.